normandmickey/MrsStax/README.md

    - im:history

    - Copy "Bot User OAuth Token" and paste it into your .env file as "SLACK_BOT_TOKEN".

 7. Click on "App Home" and make sure "Messages Tab" is enabled and check the box for "Allow users to send Slash commands and messages from the messages tab".

+8. Click on "Event Subscriptions" then "Enable Events" and add the following events under "Subscribe to Bot Events".
+   - app_mention
+   - message.im

-8. Install App into your Slack.
+9. Install App into your Slack.

-9. Upload or copy your .pdf or .docx files to the "docs" folder.
+10. Upload or copy your .pdf or .docx files to the "docs" folder.

-10. Run the following commands.
+11. Run the following commands.

    ```
    python ingest.py
    python app.py
    ```

-11. Visit your Slack and send direct message to your bot.
+12. Visit your Slack and send direct message to your bot.

 If you left the two original files (Macroeconomics3e-WEB.pdf, pdf1.txt) in your docs directory you should be able to ask your bot economics related questions.
 For example.